TheBestChelik/Tetris_Bot/Readme.md

 ## History
 The first version of the program was made in December 2020, it was console application.
 The main algorithm remained the same and most of it can be found in `Oldprogramm.cs`.
 In October 2022 the GUI and calibration mode were made.

+# Instalation
+Open visula studion and press the <kbd>Clone repository</kbd> button and paste the URL of the repository `https://github.com/TheBestChelik/Tetris_Bot`